arun5488/real_interview_public/README.md

 Flask application that guides a candidate from account setup through resume upload, job application, and an AI-driven mock interview.
 The web UI is served from the same server as the backend.

+# note:
+🔒 The source code is maintained in a private repository.
+📂 This repo contains only documentation and project overview.

 ## 🎯 Vision
 Build an Agentic AI application that simulates mock interviews based on a candidate’s resume and job description.
 Initial form: **chat-based app** → later extended with analytics, personalization, and enterprise features.